-In the future without project condition (a.k.a. no-action), the proposed action would not be constructed.
-The no-action alternative would result in continued seepage during flood conditions.
-Sands and silts would be carried under the levee, potentially causing sand boils.
-This could eventually lead to levee failure during a major flood event.
+In the future without project condition (a.k.a. no-action), the proposed action will not be constructed.
+The no-action alternative will result in continued seepage during flood conditions.
+Sands and silts will be carried under the levee, potentially causing sand boils.
+This can eventually lead to levee failure during a major flood event.
 Failure of the levee would result in property damage and could cause human injuries and/or loss of life.